 While we are working, attending class, and doing so many other things from home, our blog posts will focus on materials that have been digitized and can be accessed remotely.
 We’ll continue to include links to our finding aids and other information about physical access, as well.
 To assist you during the COVID-19 crisis, fees for PDF scans for all users will be waived.
 Working and attending class from home can present a number of challenges and we are here to help!

-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Brenton Contreras, a graduate student working in the International Guitar Research Archives (IGRA), and IGRA fellow for the 2020-21 academic year.

 Legendary classical guitarist Julian Bream passed away at the age of 87 on August 14, 2020.
 Bream was a lover of all music, and he surrounded himself within the sonic landscapes of every musical era, going back as far as the music of 15th-century lutenists.

 The IGRA Guitar Research Archives Discography Collection contains an immense collection of phonograph recordings.
 These recordings are a valuable resource for any music researcher, performer, teacher or student looking to gain a deeper understanding and appreciation of performed music, including sixty-five phonograph Bream recordings held across three collections: the John Tanno Collection, the Ron C. Purcell Collection and the Joseph Smith Collection.